netdata/netdata/health/README.md

 Alarms can have the following statuses:

-  - `REMOVED` - the alarm has been deleted (this happens when a SIGUSR2 is sent to netdata to reload health configuration)
+  - `REMOVED` - the alarm has been deleted (this happens when a SIGUSR2 is sent to Netdata to reload health configuration)

   - `UNINITIALIZED` - the alarm is not initialized yet